How do I move Windows 10, 8.1 on SSD?

-Have you been wondering if you can migrate your Windows 8.1 operating system from a regular hard drive to a SSD?
-Well the answer is yes, you can switch very easily to a SSD drive but you have to keep some things in mind like if your SSD drive has enough space on it to support your Windows 8.1 operating system and the whole programs you have stacked in the Program Files of your Windows 8.1 system.
+Have you been wondering if you can migrate your Windows 10, 8.1 operating system from a regular hard drive to an SSD?
+Well, the answer is yes, you can switch very easily to an SSD drive but you have to keep some things in mind like if your SSD drive has enough space on it to support your Windows 10, 8.1 operating system and the whole programs you have stacked in the Program Files of your Windows 8.1 system.

-You can easily check how much space your Windows 8.1 system takes by right clicking the partition where you have the Windows 8.1 and selecting properties.
-After that you will know the space you need to have on your SSD drive in order to properly migrate your Windows 8.1 over and the programs you have installed in the system.
-You can follow the tutorial below for a quick understanding on how to migrate your Windows 8.1 to SSD.
+You can easily check how much space your Windows 10, 8.1 system takes by right-clicking the partition where you have the Windows and selecting properties.
+After that, you will know the space you need to have on your SSD drive in order to properly migrate your Windows 10, 8.1 over and the programs you have installed in the system.
+You can follow the tutorial below for a quick understanding of how to migrate your Windows 10, 8.1 to SSD.

-Well the SSD has a lot more of advantages then the regular hard drive, the most important advantage is the speed of which it operates.
+Well the SSD has a lot more advantages than the regular hard drive, the most important advantage is the speed at which it operates.
 The only disadvantage so far is the price seeing that these SSD’s cost a bit more than the regular drives.

-- Second thing you will need is a software capable of cloning your operating system.
-You can download this software by accessing the link below (this software supports Windows 8.1).
+- Second, a thing you will need is a software capable of cloning your operating system.
+You can download this software by accessing the link below (this software supports Windows 10, 8.1 and 8).

 Click here to download EaseUS

-Note: For a system backup you can use either “Ghost” program or “Acronis” .
-Both programs work fine for Windows 8.1.
+Note: For a system backup you can use either “Ghost” program or “Acronis”.
+Both programs work fine for Windows 10, 8.1.

 - Connect the SSD drive via the USB to SATA adapter to your laptop or to the PC.

-Note: If you have a Windows 8.1 laptop you have to plug it in the power socket to prevent any power downs during the migration.
+Note: If you have a Windows 10, 8.1 laptop or PC, you have to plug it in the power socket to prevent any power downs during the migration.